Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 ## Write your code!

+For guidance on contributing to the Flutter packages, please checkout the [Flutter README](https://github.com/Apadmi-Engineering/Mockzilla/tree/develop/FlutterMockzilla).

 1. Checkout the tests.
 The library is setup with TDD in mind, we recommend writing your tests first!
 2. Implement your feature/bugfix!